stuh84/ccie-rs-notes/eigrp-shortnotes.md

 ## Hello packets

 * Periodic
-* Identifies neighbours
+* Identifies neighbors
-* Verifies if neighbours comptaible (common subnet, ASN, K values, Auth)
+* Verifies if neighbors comptaible (common subnet, ASN, K values, Auth)
 * Is keepalive
 * 224.0.0.10 or FF02::A
-* Static neighbours as unicast
+* Static neighbors as unicast
 * Hello 5s default, 60 on NBMA with ints less than 1544kbps
 * Opcode 5
 * Not ack'd